aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/apply-gaussian-wiener-filters/_index.md

 A Java image processing tutorial walks developers through the essential steps of loading an image, applying transformations such as filters or resizing, and finally saving the result in a desired format.
 By providing clear code examples and explanations, it helps you integrate image‑manipulation capabilities directly into Java applications, reducing the need for external tools.

-## Why Use Gaussian and Wiener Filters?
+## Why use gaussian and wiener filters?

 Load your image, apply the combined Gaussian‑Wiener filter, and you’ll see a dramatic reduction in grain while key edges stay sharp—ideal for preparing graphics for the web or for archival scans.
 The Gaussian part removes high‑frequency noise, and the Wiener part adapts to local variance, preserving detail where it matters most.